ziirish/burp-ui/docs/celery.rst

 .. note:: A systemd service example file is shiped in the *contrib* directory

-.. note:: The ``--beat`` option is recommended since some operation need to be
+.. note:: The ``--beat`` option is recommended since some operations need to be
           executed periodically

 .. note:: The usage of a database is recommended to keep a track of executed